(OLDER) <- More Stuff -> (NEWER) (NEWEST)

 Spam Filtering

 There's been a thread on some Linux newsgroups lately where a person named Alan Connor has been vehemently attacking SpamAssassin and slashing out viciously at anyone who points out the errors in his posts.
-I've stuck an interesting reply to one of them here: Best of the Newsgroups: Spamassassin vs. whitelists.

 Mr. Connor has a "whitelist" script which he thinks is superior to SpamAssassin.
 Whitelisting means that you maintain a list of people you will allow to send you mail.
 You seed that list from your address book originally, and people who aren't on that list get challenged and need to prove they are a real human being before their email will be let through.